Black-kaiser1/simple-piano/README.md

-﻿# the is a lesson i took at freecodecamp during html and css lessons
+﻿# the is a lesson i took at freecodecamp during my html and css lessons